joysterr/trendsentimentanalysis/README.md

 >IMP: its essential that you activate the virtual environment before launching the server. </br>
 >IMP: ensure all python packages are installed correctly or manually install them.
 The requirements.txt shows required packages</br>
-Number of tweets fetched by twitter api can be changed in twitter_api.py by changing the count parameter in search_tweets() function

 ---

 # To view and test jupyter notebooks/ipynb files